vilhok/aoc-lib/README.md

 }
 ```

-On top of this, this file does not really have to be modified.
-Everything else is done with command line arguments.
+On top of that, this main class file does not really need to be modified.
+Everything else is done with command line arguments and all the code should be in the daily solver classes.

 Pass `-h` to find all the subcommands, and `subcommand -h` to get a specific help.